Access to specialist equipment helps all parents having a baby at QCCH and St Mary's.

 By creating a warm and welcoming environment for our patients, we will ensure their experience is as positive and comfortable as it can be.

-Thanks to your generosity, we have already paid for new recliner bed chairs for parents which enable the family to stay together after the birth of a baby, especially significant for those who need to stay in hospital for a while, plus additional items and artwork to improve the bereavement suite at Queen Charlotte's and Chelsea.
+Thanks to your generosity, we have already paid for new recliner bed chairs for parents which enable the family to stay together after the birth of a baby, especially significant for those who need to stay in hospital for a while, or who need additional support before or after birth plus additional items and artwork to improve the bereavement suite at Queen Charlotte's and Chelsea.

-Poppy's Fund has also been able to support a simple revamp of a roof terrace, providing an outdoor seating area for staff and patients.
+Poppy's Fund has also been able to support a simple revamp of a roof terrace off of the labour ward, providing an outdoor seating area for staff and patients.
 This has given people a dedicated space to get outside and take a breather, something that has never been more important for mental health and wellbeing.

 Many items required for birth ideally need replacing often and we have also replaced items such as birthing stools and balls and other equipment to help women at this time.